-This shocked me because I know the bride well, but only found out a few days ago that she was expecting.
+This shocked me because I know the bride well but only found out a few days ago that she was expecting.
 She’s not showing and her condition was not visible even with the trim white dress she wore at the wedding.
-The couple appeared unfazed but this but I was shorrified at what i felt was an intrusion in to their privacy and a permanent smear on their big day.
-The pastor had no tight to make such an announcement and this should have remained a private matter.
-Several weddings that I have attended have been followed by arrival of a baby before nine months.
+The couple appeared unfazed but this but I was horrified at what I felt was an intrusion into their privacy and a permanent smear on their big day.
+The pastor had no right to make such an announcement and this should have remained a private matter.
+Several weddings that I have attended have been followed by the arrival of a baby before nine months.

 Only in Kenya

 On a matatu ride back from Choices on Sunday morning, I sat behind the driver, and there was a box stationed on the spacious ledge in front of my seat.
 It appeared to be nudging my leg, but I didn’t pay attention to it.
 It wasn’t till I was almost home that I looked down at the box, which was a carton, with a hole in one top corner – and sticking out of the box was the head of a live chicken.
 It was being taken to someone’s house, obviously as a Sunday afternoon gift or dinner, and it kept looking up at me.
 It appeared to be having difficulty breathing in the stuffy vehicle, and it kept opening and closing its beak.
 I felt sorry for the bird and felt like turning around and offering 2 or 300 to the owner of the bird so I could buy and release this chicken to freedom on this special Sunday.